junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 CSC also has funding for visiting researchers, including visiting PhDs and scholars.
 The procedures is a little different.
 Please contact us if you are interested.

 # Fellowships for Post-Doc
-The School of Electrical Engineering, Electronics and Computer Science hosts numerous staff members awarded prestigious personal fellowships and is strongly committed to attracting and retaining more fellows in the future.
+The School of Computer Science and Informatics hosts numerous staff members awarded prestigious personal fellowships and is strongly committed to attracting and retaining more fellows in the future.

-Please visit this [link](https://www.liverpool.ac.uk/electrical-engineering-electronics-and-computer-science/fellowships/){:target="_blank"} for more information.
+Please visit this [link](https://www.liverpool.ac.uk/computer-science-and-informatics/fellowships/){:target="_blank"} for more information.
 If you are interested to apply with us, please do not hesitate to contact me.

 ## Newton International Fellowships
 The [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application usually opens in January and closes in March.
 Please contact us if you are interested.